pfdubois/BridgeBidding/source/Doubles.rst

 First, think whether the double has an agreed meaning.
-Don't forget any of the :ref:`Special Doubles <SpecialDoubles>` you might have agreed to play.
+Don't forget any of the :ref:`Special Doubles <SpecialDoubles>` you might have agreed to play with your partner.
 Check these:

 * A double of a 1N opener is penalty unless you have a different agreement.
 * A double of a 1N **overcall** is penalty.
 Responder has |10ormore| points.